The TypeScript Agent Framework

 /agents

-Build intelligent agents that execute tasks, access knowledge bases, and maintain
+Build intelligent agents that execute tasks, access your data sources, and maintain

 1const chefAgent = new Agent({2name: 'Chef Agent',3instructions:4"You are Michel, a practical and experienced home chef" +5"who helps people cook great meals."6model: openai('gpt-4o-mini'),7memory,8workflow: { chefWorkflow }9});